Hey Beautiful, Younger Version of Me,

 Let me start out by saying what a fabulous job you’re doing overall.
 If I remember correctly, my younger self craved praise and held the opinions of others in high regard.
 I’m happy to report that with each passing year, you will become less concerned about what others think, especially in regards to yours truly!
 But there are a few things I want you to know, changes you can make, to help us age gracefully and without regret – things you would have no way of knowing if it weren’t for little, old me on this mountain peek over here, where it all seems so clear now.
 It’s amazing what a different vantage point can do for your health.

 Moving on to your health.
 Make it a priority, NOW!
 Ask yourself, before putting something in your mouth: Is this providing fuel for the many systems I need to run efficiently for many more years?
-Or is this a substance that will zap my energy, wreak havoc on my digestive track, or slow down this well-oiled machine.
+Or is this a substance that will zap my energy, wreak havoc on my digestive track, or slow down this well-oiled machine?
+Also, ask yourself, why am I eating or drinking?
+Am I bored or tired or lonely or stressed or wanting to lose myself in a task that won’t fill me up like I really need?
+Perhaps I really need a nap, or a walk, or a meditation instead.
 Please have fun, and don’t obsess over every calorie either, choosing the 80/20 rule instead (80% healthy).